Alleviant632/Lostlore-Lands-Worldbuilding/Geography.md

 ### The Merry Ferryman

 The boat itself is beautifully painted and well-kept.
 Not the fastest ship but a great one.
 Big and strong, she can hold a great many sailors.
 Music and laughter can often be heard upon her decks, subtle floral scents along with weed, food, drink, incense and more drift upon the wind.
 A hearty crew closely bonds as they go about their chores.
 Many members of the crew wear bright green robes with orange and yellow trim.
-Think a perfect blend of pirates, ninjas, and monks.

 Their captain?
 The sister of the Archmage.
 Our favorite crew member?
 Thessaly Wayfinder.